ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: User Study

 \paragraph{Conversing with one highly relevant agent.} When participants related themselves to a certain agent, they chose to converse further to inquire about all information and opinions the agent can provide.
 For example, P10 (fabric cleaner) conversed with Jordan (AlwaysLux EasyLint Professional Sweater Shaver) 4 out of 15 turns throughout the conversation, where the conversation not only contained specific questions (``Are there any color options?'') or elicitation of preferences (``I am leaning towards your device.''), but also asked for the experience behind it (``How long have you used it?''), expecting the answer from Jordan's profile.

 \paragraph{Calling more agents to expand the information space.} When the agents in the space did not adequately reflect the participants' preferences, participants called in more agents into the space by asking ``any other agents''.
-This reflected the participant's desire to explore more options in the space, but also to double-check if they had considered the existing options sufficiently.
+This reflected the participant's desire to explore more options in the space, but also to double-check if they had considered the existing options sufficiently when they had the toggle button on for \sysname{} to take account their preferences.